liberapay/liberapay.com/README.md

 ### Modifying python dependencies

+All new dependencies need to be audited to check that they don't contain malicious code or security vulnerabilities.

 We use [pip's Hash-Checking Mode](https://pip.pypa.io/en/stable/reference/pip_install/#hash-checking-mode) to protect ourselves from dependency tampering.
 Thus when adding or upgrading a dependency the new hashes need to computed and put in the requirements file.
 For that you can use [hashin](https://github.com/peterbe/hashin):

     pip install hashin